ico-check/ico-check/README.md

+[ICO-Check](https://icocheck.io/) is a community-driven website that lists the latest ICOs and conducts due diligence on each one of them.

+With the large number of ICOs currently around, ICO-Check is an important tool that allows more transparency in the field, giving investors the confidence they need before deciding which tokens to buy.

 ## Requesting a new ICO background check
 Create a new issue with title _company-name background check_.
 In the issue details provide url to the ICO website.